MPA Advising FAQ

 Public Policy

 The policy concentration has two “flavors” that can help you better understand it - an applied economics approach for assessing the potential (and observed!) impacts of government policies and programs and a political science approach that focuses on the policy process and the actors and institutions that shape government policy.
 However, unlike the public management concentration, the Public Policy concentration carries a little less flexibility in your coursework and sequencing.
 While generally we have moved away from specific pathing in our curriculum, the Policy concentration covers some more advanced technical material in its core - material that necessitates some prerequisite knowledge to get the most out of it.
-I think it’s generally a good idea to take RPAD 503 (a prerequisite for RPAD 643) and RPAD 505 (a prerequisite for RPAD 626) in your first semester if you know you are going to be a public policy concentration student.
-From there, you will take both RPAD 522 (Politics and Policy) and RPAD 643 (Economics of Public Policy) as they are available (every Spring semester).
-You will then take RPAD 626 in your second Fall semester.
+I think it’s generally a good idea to take RPAD 503 and RPAD 505 (a prerequisite for RPAD 626) in your first semester if you know you are going to be a public policy concentration student.
+From there, I think it’s wise to take electives as they are available.
 Finally, I recommend dedicating your last elective either to one of the content area policy classes (e.g., health, environmental, or education policy) that aligns with your interests or to an advanced econometrics class if possible (RPAD 517 or a more advanced class - talk to me if you are interested in taking this route).

 For students interested in education, urban, health, or criminal justice policy who missed out on the RPAD elective when it was offered, I strongly recommend looking at Graduate Level classes in the School of Education, Public Health, Urban Planning, or Criminal Justice.
 Classes with policy in the name are often good crossover classes for our students, but that is the sort of thing to put in your email to me and that might warrant a meeting and conversation.